top of page

 Thrush is an anaerobic bacteria and fungus found in the intestinal tract of hooved animals, such as horses.
 “Anaerobic” means that it grows and thrives in the absence of oxygen.

 Once thrush gets into a horse’s foot, it attacks the frog, central sulcus, and collateral sulci.
+In some cases, the infection may also create secondary complications like white line separation or seedy toe, especially if poor hoof hygiene continues.

 Two grayscale diagrams of a brain structure with red arrows.
 Top: Central Sulcus labeled.
 Bottom: Collateral Sulci labeled.